 These methods are two methods that I know of.
 Personally, I am not such a big fan of using the pyramid method.
 I find that the lighter fluid does taint the flavor of your cook, and to be honest, I don't like adding unnecessary chemicals to my families food.

 I find the charcoal chimney method is a much better method.
 This is because it uses no chemicals and for me is actually a faster way to get the coals nice and hot.

 Do you have any other methods of starting your charcoal smoker?
 I would love to hear about them in the comments below!

-If your wondering how to light lump charcoal & charcoal briquettes, I have created a guide which compares the two as fuels as well as step by step instructions.
+Ever wondered how to light lump charcoal & charcoal briquettes?
+I have created a guide which compares the two as fuels, aswell as step by step instructions. to using them both.